mattdf/ethsoro/README.md

 TESORO
 ======

+NOTE: This repo is a fork of tesoro that adds eth specific funcionality, and I'm using it as a foundation for some tools I'm building. work in progress.

 Go package to work with [TREZOR devices](http://bitcointrezor.com/).
 This repository is an unofficial package written in Go (golang), for any official package, code or tool, please go to the official [TREZOR repository](https://github.com/trezor)

 ## What is TREZOR?